Augustana University adheres to all federal and state civil rights laws banning discrimination in institutions of higher education.

 Sanctions for the above-listed “Other Civil Rights Behaviors” behaviors range from reprimand up through and including expulsion (students) or termination of employment.

-The College is committed to the highest ethical and professional standards of conduct and to the safety and well-being of all members of our community.
-To achieve this goal, the College expects and relies on each member of the community to report actual or suspected violations of federal or state laws, violations of College policy or procedures, or other suspected wrongdoings.
+The University is committed to the highest ethical and professional standards of conduct and to the safety and well-being of all members of our community.
+To achieve this goal, the University expects and relies on each member of the community to report actual or suspected violations of federal or state laws, violations of University policy or procedures, or other suspected wrongdoings.
 This includes reports from students, third-parties, and/or anonymous sources.
-The following describes the reporting options at the College.
+The following describes the reporting options at the University.

 a.
 Confidential Reporting — If a reporting party would like the details of an incident to be kept confidential, the reporting party may speak with on-campus counselors, campus clinic providers, campus pastors, off-campus local rape crisis counselors, domestic violence resources and local or state assistance agencies, who will maintain confidentiality except in extreme cases of immediacy of threat or danger or abuse of a minor.
 Campus counselors are available for students and the Employee Assistance Program is available for employees free of charge and can be seen on an emergency basis twenty-four hours a day/seven days a week.
 These employees will submit anonymous statistical information for Title IX tracking and Clery Act purposes unless they believe it would be harmful to their client, patient or parishioner.